Medically reviewed by Angela Sheddan, FNP

 Most home remedies for ED can be sorted into two categories.
 The first consists of changes to your diet, lifestyle and habits.
 Most of these can and often will produce positive results, not only for your sexual performance but for your health and quality of life as a whole.

 Below, we’ve listed eight lifestyle and diet changes you can make that might help to treat your erectile dysfunction symptoms.
-You can learn about these diet and lifestyle changes in greater detail in our guide to naturally protecting your erection.
+You can learn about these diet and lifestyle changes in greater detail in our guide to naturally maintaining your erection.

 If you’re overweight or obese, losing weight may help to improve your cardiovascular health and make it easier to get an erection.